Description length of canonical and microcanonical models: Applications to maximum-entropy models

-where $a$ is the same as in (\ref{delta_comp_pcm}) and $c = -1 - \frac{4}{9\pi} \simeq -1.14$.
-As in the global case, we focus on two aspects of these results.
-First of all, the order of the log-likelihood difference is $O(n)$ or $O(n\ln n)$ respectively if $m=O(1)$ and $m=O(n)$.
-According to (\ref{equiv_delta_log}), this implies that the ensemble equivalence is broken.
-If $m=O(n)$, the leading terms of the log-likelihood and complexity differences, both of order $O(n\ln n)$, cancel out exactly as in the equivalent case.
-Nonetheless, the remaining terms in the description length difference are still of order $O(n)$.
-Thus, the description length difference between the microcanonical and canonical models becomes bigger and bigger when considering increasing system size, regardless of the growth rate of $m$ in the limit.\\
+As for the case of one global constraint, we focus on two aspects of these results.
+First, the difference between log-likelihood functions is either $\Theta(n)$ or $\Theta(n\ln n)$ depending on the order of $m$, i.e., $m=\Theta(1)$ in the first case and $m=\Theta(n)$ in the second case.
+In any case, according to (\ref{equiv_delta_log}), the ensemble equivalence is broken.
+In particular, if $m=\Theta(n)$, the leading terms of expressions (\ref{delta_logl_pcm}) and (\ref{delta_comp_pcm}) are both of order $\Theta(n\ln n)$, thus canceling out when compared, precisely as in the equivalent case.
+Nonetheless, the remaining terms are still of order $\Theta(n)$.
+Hence, the (asymptotic) difference between description lengths increases linearly with the system size, regardless of the growth rate of $m$.

-These results show that, in the examples we considered, the difference in description length remains finite when ensemble equivalence holds, while it grows with the size of the system when the equivalence is broken.
-To conclude, in the non-equivalent case, the two models can be considered 'far apart' in the thermodynamic limit, even in the context of model selection, when the complexity term is also taken into account.
-This result can serve as an incentive to consider the microcanonical and canonical models with the same constraints as two distinct models in the non-equivalent case.